Top

 Implied Consent

 Again, like a DUI, a BUI is an enhanceable offense.
-This means that the penalties increase the more often you committed the crime, or based on certain circumstances.
+This means that the penalties increase the more often you commit the crime, or based on certain circumstances.

 First Time BUI Offenses